 Heart Shaped Chocolate Chip Cookies

-Featured in Sweet Treats and Baked Delights.
+Category: Sweet Treats and Baked Delights

 Mix wet and dry ingredients, add chocolate chips, scoop and bake.
 Cut into hearts while warm.
 No chilling needed, ready in 25 minutes.